syncfusion-content/javascript-docs/js/Diagram/Label.md

 ## Wrapping

-When text overflows node boundaries, we can control it using text wrapping, so it will be wrapped into multiple lines.
+When text overflows node boundaries, you can control it by using text wrapping.
+So, it is wrapped into multiple lines.
 The `wrapping` property of label defines how the text should be wrapped.
 The following code illustrates how to wrap a text in a node.

 {% highlight js %}